isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2017-10-10-note-by-SMS-registered-designs-act-2017.md

 ---
-layout: post
-title: Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Registered Designs (Amendment) Act 2017 and Design Law Reform Conferenc
+title: 'Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Registered Designs (Amendment) Act 2017 and Design Law Reform Conferenc'
 permalink: /news/legal-industry-newsletter/note-by-SMS-registered-designs-act-2017/
-breadcrumb: Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Registered Designs (Amendment) Act 2017 and Design Law Reform Conference
+breadcrumb: 'Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Registered Designs (Amendment) Act 2017 and Design Law Reform Conference'
-collection_name: news

 ---

 <style>
   .image {width: 200px;}